EPI-USE-Labs/client-central-python-api/README.md

 from clientcentral.clientcentral import ClientCentral import clientcentral.query as operators

-# Production 'false' will run on qa.cc
+# Production 'false' will run on qa.clientcentral.io
 cc = ClientCentral(production=True)

 # This will return a list of all tickets that are: